Ischia insolite 6th step (Barano – Ischia)

 We are practically above the Scarrupata in the inlet of the Schita (known quail hunting resort) and we continue on the beaten path that widens and narrows continuously until it rises in a tortuous way with irregular and very steep steps.
 The continuous erosion of the track and the side walls is very evident, caused by bad weather and accentuated by the lack of ordinary and extraordinary maintenance works.

 Once the numerous peasants and hunters who walked the path several times a day always found time to adjust the unsafe dry wall, restore the missing ground in the path or integrate the missing step of the staircase.
 Today the path, which in some cases becomes a real trench, can be a source of danger for habitual and occasional by-passers.
 Along the road there are shelters and cellars often almost entirely excavated in the lapillo and pumice embankment.

 Rif.
 Map 17

-As soon as we arrive at the top of the ridge we are astonished by the nature of the place, the Mediterranean stain, brooms, strawberry trees, myrtles, .. on the valley side facing south to the sea and vast vine-growing areas on the upstream side.
+As soon as we arrive at the top of the ridge we are astonished by the nature of the place, the Mediterranean thicket, brooms, strawberry trees, myrtles, .. on the valley side facing south to the sea and vast vine-growing areas on the upstream side.
 On our left there is Mount Vezzi (394 m.
 S.l.) sadly known for the landslide that interested him in the last years.

 We are almost here in Piano Liguori, a plateau at an altitude of 300/350 m above sea level, an area still cultivated by a group of peasants who in a pioneering manner try in every way to work that land.
 It is said that since ancient times the area was renowned for the production of the precious nectar of the vine that was so sweet and tasty as to seem a liqueur.
 From the top of the promontory, on the clearest days Procida, Capo Miseno and all the gulf of Naples up to Vesuvius can be glimpsed.